Control (video game): AWE

 AWE is a crossover between Control and Remedy Entertainment's previous title, Alan Wake.
-Alan Wake takes place in Bright Falls, Washington; in that game, writer Alan Wake finds himself coerced and trapped by the Dark Presence that inhabited Bright Falls' Cauldron Lake, able to turn his writings into reality.
+Alan Wake takes place in Bright Falls, Washington; in that game, writer Alan Wake finds himself coerced and trapped by the Dark Presence that inhabited Bright Falls' Cauldron Lake, a dimension able to turn works of art into reality.
 Following the events of Alan Wake (as described in Control), Emil Hartman, a psychologist who attempted to investigate and exploit this power, was confronted and arrested by agents of the FBC, who confiscated all of his research on the lake.
 In a final act of desperation, Hartman dove into Cauldron Lake and was possessed by the Dark Presence.
 Hartman was subsequently captured and brought to the Oldest House by the Bureau, who attempted to contain him in the Investigations Sector.
-However, after Hartman breached containment, the Bureau was forced to completely abandon the sector.
+However, after Hartman breached containment, the Bureau was forced to abandon and seal off almost all of the sector.
 During the Hiss invasion, the Hiss mixed with the Dark Presence in Hartman, twisting him into a monstrous entity which haunts the sector.

-Jesse is summoned to the Investigations Sector by an apparition of Alan Wake, who otherwise was considered missing after events of Alan Wake.
-As Jesse attempts to restore the Investigations Sector and destroy Hartman, she learns from Alan that he was responsible for unleashing Hartman, using his power to rewrite reality using works of fiction.
-Alan implies that he was responsible for the Hiss invasion, as to create a "crisis" for his "hero", Jesse, for unknown reasons.
+Jesse is summoned to the Investigations Sector by an apparition of Alan Wake, who otherwise was considered missing after the events of Alan Wake.
+She encounters Hartman and is warned by Frederick Langston that Hartman cannot be allowed to escape the sector.
+As Jesse attempts to traverse the Investigations Sector and destroy Hartman, she receives visions of Alan revealing that he was responsible for writing Hartman's escape into existence, using Cauldron Lake's power to influence reality using works of art.
+Alan also implies that his writing helped cause the Hiss invasion, as to create a "crisis" for his "hero", Jesse, as part of his attempt to escape from Cauldron Lake.
 Jesse reaches the Bright Falls AWE area of the Investigations Sector and destroys Hartman.
-She is informed by FBC agents of a newly detected AWE in Bright Falls, the date of which is several years in the future.
+She is informed by Langston of a newly detected AWE in Bright Falls, the date of which is several years in the future.